By Arthur Teboul//Updated /12 min read/Tutorial

 Which Method Should You Choose to Open an MD File?

 Use VS Code if you already have it installed — it covers editing and previewing in one tool.
-On macOS, a dedicated viewer like MacMD is faster for read-only workflows because it renders files on double-click and adds QuickLook.
+On macOS, a dedicated viewer like MacMD ($19.99 one-time) is faster for read-only workflows because it renders files on double-click and adds QuickLook.
 For one-off checks, an online preview tool is the lowest-friction option.
 The full comparison:

 ScenarioRecommended methodWhy